cam-mars/Revenge-of-Guts-Game/README.md

-🗡️ The Revenge of Guts
+#The Revenge of Guts
-The Revenge of Guts is a story-driven survival game inspired by dark fantasy themes.
+The Revenge of Guts is a story-driven survival game inspired by the late Kentaro Miura's world-famous manga, Berserk.
 You play as Guts, a lone warrior seeking vengeance.
 To prepare for your final showdown with Griffith, you must:

 🔨 Gather vital resources
 ⚔️ Build your signature sword